galaxyproject/training-material/topics/admin/tutorials/tiaas/tutorial.md

 >
 {: .hands_on}

-Congratulations! you have now set up TIaaS on your Galaxy server.
+Congratulations! you have now set up {TIaaS} on your Galaxy server.

 > ```bash
 > 2.sh